 Find out which expenses are allowable business expenses

 How do you ascertain which expenses are allowable?
 The general rule is: allowable expenses are those that are wholly and exclusively incurred for business running purposes.
 If you live in the UK, find a basic guide regarding allowable expenses here.
 You can either ask a tax adviser or accountant or you ask the relevant tax office.
-Tax authorities tend to have websites these days, search them for the relevant information (see above link provided for UK-relevant information).
+Search the websites of the respective tax authorities for the relevant information (see above link provided for UK-relevant information).
 If the answers provided are incomplete or seem not relevant to your business, ring up.
 You only have to do it once.

 Collect all relevant receipts diligently and enter the details in an income/expenditure spreadsheet

 Naturally, bookkeeping for translators includes saving every business-related receipt in a folder, envelop or even on a spike.
 Save one financial year’s worth of receipts in one receptacle.
 Preferably, file them all in properly as they come in!
 Thanks to modern technology there is no need to sort your receipts in consecutive order, the computer will do it for you (use the “sort by” facility in Excel).

 Every once in a while (at least once per quarter), when you have a lull in translation business, get out the receipts and enter them into an Excel spreadsheet, divided by income and expenditure.
 On the expenditure side have columns for various kinds of expenditure.
 To make your life easy, find out how your country’s tax office groups expenditure together and base your itemisation on these groupings (e.g. rent, rates, power and insurance costs or accountancy, legal and other professional fees).

 In any case, don’t leave it too long between entering up these details.
 The longer you leave it, the more difficult and time consuming to sort it out.